Think globally, act locally

 - commit to gardening peat free

-- visit the Brighton and Hove Food Partnership website for more information
+- visit the Brighton & Hove Food Partnership website for more information

 Follow the principles of zero waste:

 - refuse - say no to disposable cutlery and other single use items

 - reduce - donate your unwanted belongings to charity shops and other non-profit organisations

 - reuse - use a reusable coffee cup, water bottle and cutlery.
 Save things like gift bags, glass jars and elastic bands and use them again instead of buying new

 - repair - learn basic sewing skills to fix holes in clothes or find local repair workshops to get help fixing a broken appliance

 - repurpose - use worn out t-shirts as cloths, newspaper or magazines as wrapping paper, or egg boxes for growing kitchen herbs

 - recycle - learn about what we can recycle in Brighton & Hove, you can also pay for an alternative kerbside collection from local organisations

 - rot - find a range of composting solutions for your kitchen, garden and in nearby community green spaces